slackapi/bolt-js/docs/_deployments/heroku.md

 git commit -m "Add Procfile"
 ```

-**3. Extra steps for existing apps**

-Are you following this guide with an existing app that you created?
-If so, please review [preparing a codebase for Heroku](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment#4-listen-on-the-correct-port) to listen on the correct port and think about data storage provisioning.
+> 💡 Are you following this guide with an existing Bolt app?
+If so, please review the guide on [preparing a codebase for Heroku](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment#4-listen-on-the-correct-port) to listen on the correct port.

 ---